The Space Children: Production

 The Space Children was William Alland's first feature film with Paramount.
 It was loosely based on The Egg, an unpublished story by Tom Filer (involving a girl with polio) that was significantly different from the final plot of the film.

 The alien brain was created by special-effects artist Ivyl Burks and used $3,300 of neon lights to create its glowing effect.

 According to Webber, the original leading lady dropped out at the last minute.
 In a panic, Alland called Orson Welles (for whom he had acted in The Mercury Theatre and Citizen Kane) and asked if he knew any actress who could step in on such short notice.
 Welles replied, "Yes.
 Peggy Webber."
 (She'd worked with him on radio and in his 1948 film version of Macbeth and had impressed him with how rapidly she could find her character.)

 Theatrical release

-The Space Children was first released in theaters on June 18, 1958, as part of a double bill with The Colossus of New York, also produced by Alland.
+The Space Children was first released in theaters by Paramount on June 26, 1958, as part of a double bill with The Colossus of New York (1958), which was also produced by William Alland.